carlomarxdk/trilemma-of-truth/README.md

 This **code** is licensed under the MIT License.
 See [LICENSE](LICENSE) for more information.
 The **data** is licensed under the [Creative Commons Attribution 4.0 (CC BY 4.0)](https://huggingface.co/datasets/choosealicense/licenses/blob/main/markdown/cc-by-4.0.md).

+*__Note__: We have refactored the code to improve readability, please, let us know if something does not work.*